 Thurs.
 Mar.
 04, 2021 — Professor Burkhard Rost, Technical University of Munich — “Artificial Intelligence Captures Language of Life Written in Proteins” (host: J. Macosko)

 Thurs.
 Mar.
-18, 2021 — Professor Frank von Hippel, Princeton University — “Hair triggers, instabilities, and how physicists, acting as citizen-scientists, can help reduce the risks of a new nuclear arms race and nuclear war” (hosts: J. Macosko and D. Kim-Shapiro)
+18, 2021 — Professor Frank von Hippel, Princeton University — “The Risk of Nuclear War and How Physicists, Acting as Citizen-Scientists, Can Help Reduce It” (hosts: J. Macosko and D. Kim-Shapiro)

 Thurs.
 Mar.
 25, 2021 — Dr. Samindranath Mitra, Editor, Physical Review Letters — “You Have Your Physics Results.
 Now What?” (host: N. Holzwarth)

 Tues.
 Mar.
 30, 2021 — Hamna Iqbal, WFU graduate student — Online Ph.D.
 Defense: “Dynamics of Charge Carrier Traps in Organic Semiconductors” — 9 AM — mentor: Professor Oana Jurchescu

 Thurs.
 Apr.
 01, 2021 — Dr. Gail H. Marcus, Independent Consultant on Nuclear Power Technology and Policy based in Washington DC — “From Fukushima to the Future: Lessons Learned and New Developments” (Part of Special Event: “Remembering the Fukushima Nuclear Disaster” in coordination with the Department of East Asian Languages and Cultures and Engineering; physics host: D. Kim-Shapiro)